 - In the 2009 Grey Cup (final of the Canadian Football League) game, the Montreal Alouettes were down 27-25, 43 yards from the Saskatchewan Roughriders' goal when time ran out (and this was, indeed, after a comeback from 27-11 early in the fourth quarter).
 Their attempt at the field goal actually missed.
 There was a moment where most everyone was actually convinced the game was over and Saskatchewan had just won the Grey Cup.
 Then it began to filter to people that a 10-yard penalty had just been called against Saskatchewan (for having one too many player on the field), and Montreal got to try again.
 They won 28-27.

 - Actually, it's even more clever.
-The Alouettes knew the Roughriders had one too many player, and they went in as fast as possible and rushed their kick before the other team realised they were in fault.
-It was a Xanatos Gambit: Either they had a lucky shot and scored, and won the game, or they missed, called the penalty, and got to try again much closer.
+The Alouettes knew the Roughriders had one too many players, and they went in as fast as possible and rushed their kick before the other team realised they were in fault.
+It was a Xanatos Gambit: Either they had a lucky shot and scored, and won, or they missed, called the penalty, and got to try again much closer.

 - The tendency to seemingly always lose in these types of situations tends to mark whole franchises as being cursed.
 The aforementioned Red Sox were the poster children here.
-As are the Buffalo Bills for things like Scott Norwood missing the potential game-winning field goal in Super Bowl XXV for the Bills to lose by 1 point, and losing by way of the infamous "Music City Miracle" against Tennessee.
+As are the Buffalo Bills for things like Scott Norwood missing the potential game-winning field goal in Super Bowl XXV for the Bills to lose 20–19, and losing by way of the infamous "Music City Miracle" against Tennessee.
 Cleveland also has been similarly victimized across the sports spectrum.
-The Browns' Ernest Byner fumbling at the 1-yard line on a potential game-tying score late in the 4th quarter, the Cleveland Cavaliers being victimized by Michael Jordan with his buzzer beater over Craig Ehlo, and the Bulls blocking Charles Smith's possible game-tying layup no less than 5 times at the very end of the game in the '93 playoffs, it can drive a fanbase to tears.
+The Browns' Ernest Byner fumbling at the 2-yard line on a potential game-tying score late in the 4th quarter against the Denver Broncos, the Cleveland Cavaliers being victimized by Michael Jordan with The Shot over Craig Ehlo, and the Bulls blocking Charles Smith's possible game-winning layups no less than 4 times at the very end of Game 5 in the 1993 Eastern Conference Finals against the Knicks, it can drive a fanbase insane.
 Especially with Norwood, who had been clutch all year, and Byner, who was having the game of his life, the moments are even more gut-wrenching because they were two guys expected to come up big when it counts.
 Just like Casey at the Bat.